Who attends the Conference? Do you have to be a Thespian to attend the conference?

 The deadline for the conference is November 10th.
 You can register after the deadline but you will be charged a late registration fee of $25 per high school student and $15 per middle school student.
 Late registrants cannot participate in individual events or the Senior University Auditions.
-If you need to make changes to your on-line registration, you can log in to your account with your email login and your password, there is no charge to change or drop students, as long as those changes and drops are made prior to the November 10 deadline.
-If you desire to add students to your registration after the deadline of November 10 that can be done by contacting our office through email or fax, however, there are no replacement opportunities offered in the registration process after the deadline.
+If you need to make changes to your on-line registration, you can login to make changes prior to submitting your registration.
+There is no charge to change or drop students, as long as those changes and drops are made prior to the November 10 deadline.
+If you desire to add students to your registration after the deadline of November 10 that can be done online.
+Please note there are no replacement opportunities offered in the registration process after the deadline.
 Troupe directors please be advised, our insurance and that of your institution only covers participants that are registered for the conference.

 Is there supervision at the conference and what is the charge for additional sponsors or chaperones?

 Each school district should carry liability insurance for each participant in attendance.
 Schools attending are required to provide chaperones to supervise their participants.
 Colorado Thespians provides security in and around the Colorado Convention Center and the Hyatt Regency hotel.
-The Hyatt Regency hotel has two Denver police officers on duty in the evening hours of our event.
+The Hyatt Regency hotel has two Denver police officers on duty in the evening hours.
 Schools are strongly recommended to bring one sponsor or chaperone per twelve students attending the conference.